vtex-apps/checkout-cartman/docs/README.md

 domain, so it won't show to the store customers.

-If you have an issue with Cartman not appearing in any other condition not mentioned here, please open an issue of contact us in the #shopping-xp Slack channel.
+If you have an issue with Cartman not appearing in any other condition not mentioned here, please open an issue or contact us in the #shopping-xp Slack channel.